Transaction Policy

 address

-: The transaction amount.
+: The transaction amount.status

-: The status of the transaction (e.g., "SUCCESS"
+: The status of the transaction (e.g.,"SUCCESS"

-, "FAILED"
+, or"UNKNOWN"

 ).